randyheaton/CableManagement/README.md

 <!-- Plugin description end -->

 This is a plugin for Android Studio.
 I started the project from a template provided by IntelliJ, and some of the names still probably reflect that.

+**This is a learning project.
+It's not intended to be used as a production product.
+Be cautioned that allowing a plugin to inject files into your project directories seems to really tax Android Studio's ability to index.
+I've been forced to invalidate caches to fix unresolved references.**